Takashi Gojobori: Honors

-Prof. Gojobori is a Foreign Honorary Member of the American Academy of Arts and Sciences (2006) and Fellow of the American Association for the Advancement of Science (AAAS) (2005).
-In 2006 Pope Benedict XVI appointed Prof. Gojobori as a member of the Pontifical Academy of Sciences.
+Gojobori is a Foreign Honorary Member of the American Academy of Arts and Sciences (2006) and fellow of the American Association for the Advancement of Science (AAAS) (2005).
+In 2006 Pope Benedict XVI appointed Gojobori as a member of the Pontifical Academy of Sciences.
 He has received the Gaetano Salvatore Gold Medal from Italy (2004).
-He was awarded the Kihara Memorial Foundation Academic Award in 1995 and the Purple Ribbon Medal and the Medal of Honor of Japan in 2009 for a series of his researches to pioneer the early age of “Molecular Evolutionary Studies using Genome Information”.
-In 2022, he was elected as a Fellow of the International Society for Computational Biology.
+He was awarded the Kihara Memorial Foundation Academic Award in 1995 and the Purple Ribbon Medal and the Medal of Honor of Japan in 2009 for a series of his researches to pioneer the early age of "Molecular Evolutionary Studies using Genome Information."
+In 2022, he was elected as a fellow of the International Society for Computational Biology.